Justin-Randall/lochash/README.md

 There are 2 modes in the visualization: brute-force $O(n^2)$ and leveraging LocHash (amortized constant time lookups).
 Additionally, there is a visualization showing which objects are checking for collisions with other objects.
 In the brute force mode, the screen is filled with line draws.
 Switching to LocHash, there are nearly 0 collision checks with 100 objects in the scene.
 An additional debug draw for the buckets is also shown, simply to illustrate the point that LocHash is fine for determinig *potentially* interacting objects.

 Note 3 data points in the upper left hand of the UI: frame rate, number of objects and number of collision checks.
+During the visualization, in brute-force mode, the frame rate drops to about 10 FPS once about a thousand objects are in the scene.
+With the LocHash algorithm enabled, note that that number is exceeded with zero impact on the frame rate.
+This is also a debug build.
+In release/shipping, tens of thousands may be spawned without much overhead.
+It is no Niagra or Chaos, which specializes in this sort of thing, but that is not the point of the demonstration.

 [![YouTube](http://i.ytimg.com/vi/5gttK_MYwz4/hqdefault.jpg)](https://www.youtube.com/watch?v=5gttK_MYwz4)